chardonarthur/preventwildfirewithdrones/README.md

 >I = a*FFMC + b*ISI + c*BS**(1/2)
 >with a=0.011, b=0,000297, c=0,000063

 This index is seetling between 0 and 15 mainely and is an evaluation of the dangerousity of a place.
+The coefficient are choosen to set both FFMC, ISI and BS between 0 and 5 and so to give all of them the same impact on the final global index I. Tests based on a large amount of data are needed to adjust coefficient a, b, and c.

 ## III.
 Altitude